Why study Mechanical Engineering in Bristol?

 Project work is at the heart of our courses, putting theory into practice.
 This timelapse video of a first-year project build, shows the culmination of eight weeks' detailed design and planning.
 Read the blog or find out more about our undergraduate projects.

-- We're currently top for Mechanical Engineering in the Guardian University Guide 2021 and consistently in the top five of The Times Good University Guide.
+- We're in the top 3 for Mechanical Engineering in the Guardian University Guide 2022 and consistently in the top five of The Times Good University Guide.

 - Our students, staff and researchers come from countries across the world so you'll benefit from a rich cultural diversity.
 We're proud of our inclusive and welcoming learning environment.
 Respecting different ways of thinking and working is especially important in teamwork, a big part of our practice-based curriculum and a key employability factor.